Scubbles - The Delta Drifter

 Fishermen have found a use for Scubbles as bait for catching fish and amphibians.
 This slow moving anthropod is easy to trap even for beginners.

 Because Scubbles are simple to raise they make first time Monrades for children.
-In villages and towns where bug catching is popular Scubbles is a common creature to catch.
-Children can be seen by the river with their bug nets, competiting to catch the largest Scubbles to show off and brag about.
+In villages and towns where bug catching is popular, Scubbles is a common creature to catch.
+Children can be seen by the river with their bug nets, competing to catch the largest Scubbles to show off and brag about.

 Abilities

-These submersive arthropods don’t have notable magical abilities, but they are adaptable creatures.
+These submersible arthropods don’t have notable magical abilities, but they are adaptable creatures.
 Scubbles live underwater without needing to surface.
-They conserve energy by slowly drifting around, only redirecting their flow by rotating their propeller like tail.
+They conserve energy by slowly drifting around, only redirecting their flow by rotating their propeller-like tail.

 Ecology